sjsu-library/unionist/_items/unionist--text-0309.md

   cry was addressed. </p> "
 scholarlyNotes:
-commentary: The quote comes from the poem "Hohenlinden" by Thomas Campbell (1777-1844), and can be found here - https://www.poetry-archive.com/c/hohenlinden.html .
+commentary: The quote comes from the poem "Hohenlinden" by Thomas Campbell (1777-1844), and can be found <a href="https://www.poetry-archive.com/c/hohenlinden.html">online here</a>.
 The quotation is not perfect.
 The joke, though, comes close.
 This poem, which highlights the futility of war, was often quoted by the Peace activists of the nineteenth-century.
 relatedPeople: Thomas Campbell
 featured:
 repeated: